-Convert an address back to a mutable pointer, picking up a previously ‘exposed’ provenance.
+Convert an address back to a pointer, picking up a previously ‘exposed’ provenance.

 This is equivalent to

-addr as *mut T. The provenance of the returned pointer is that of any
+addr as *const T. The provenance of the returned pointer is that of any

 On platforms with multiple address spaces, it is your responsibility to ensure that the address makes sense in the address space that this pointer will be used with.

 Using this method means that code is not following strict provenance rules.
 “Guessing” a

 suitable provenance complicates specification and reasoning and may not be supported by